lobophf/aimt/README.md

  > **sub2ind**

-For example, let's use the **sub2ind** function to get the linear index of (4, 3) subscript in a 5x4 matrix.
+For example, let's use the **sub2ind** function to get the linear index of a (4, 3) subscripts in a 5x4 matrix.
 So, we code:

 ```C
 int myMatrixDimensions[] = {5, 4};